dotkom/notifier/README.md

 - Displays and notifies about news from the selected "linjeforening"
 - Displays todays dinner menu and opening hours from SiT cantinas, cafés and kiosks
 - Displays bus data from AtB in real time
-- Written in HTML5, CSS3, LESS, JavaScript, CoffeeScript, jQuery and WebGL
+- Written in HTML5, CSS3, LESS, JavaScript, jQuery and WebGL
 - All pages in the extension are live, they keep themselves updated
 - Can be used as an infoscreen (full HD vertical screen) for continous use